Johnny Sauter: 2001–2008

-Sauter grabbed his 3rd career victory at Martinsville in 2011, battling Kyle Busch on the last lap.
-Despite winning the season-finale at the Ford 200, he lost the championship to Austin Dillon by 6 points.
+Sauter grabbed his third career victory at Martinsville in 2011, battling Kyle Busch on the last lap.
+Despite winning the season-finale at the Ford 200, he lost the championship to Austin Dillon by six points.

 He would win the 2012 WinStar World Casino 400K with a ThorSport Racing 1–2 finish alongside Matt Crafton.

 In 2013, Sauter started the season with his first win at Daytona International Speedway in the NextEra Energy Resources 250.
-It was also Toyota's 100th Camping World Truck Series win.
+It was also Toyota's one-hundredth Camping World Truck Series win.
 On April 6, Sauter won the Kroger 250 at Martinsville Speedway.
-It was only the second time in Truck Series history that someone has won back-to-back season opening wins since Mark Martin did it in 2006.
+It was only the second time in Truck Series history that someone had won back-to-back season-opening wins since Mark Martin did it in 2006.

 While competing full-time in the Truck Series, Sauter raced several times in his home state of Wisconsin in 2015.
 He appeared at the Slinger Nationals at Slinger Super Speedway, won an ARCA Midwest Tour race at Madison International Speedway, the Larry Detjens Memorial Race at State Park Speedway, and set a new Super Late Model track record at an ARCA Midwest Tour race at Wisconsin International Raceway.

 On October 15, 2015, Sauter announced that he would be joining GMS Racing for 2016.
 Sauter won in his debut with GMS at Daytona.
 In the Chase, Sauter won at Martinsville and Texas to advance to the championship 4.
-Sauter went on to win the championship at Homestead, finishing 3rd in the race.
-Sauter had a successful 2017 season, winning Dover in early June and had a couple stage wins and had been consistent all year long.
+Sauter went on to win the championship at Homestead, finishing third in the race.
+Sauter had a successful 2017 season, winning Dover in early June had a couple of stage wins, and had been consistent all year long.
 He won his second race of the year at Chicagoland in September.
 Sauter won Texas and Phoenix, which advanced him to the final round at Homestead Miami.
-He finished 3rd in the race but Christopher Bell, who finished runner-up, took the championship and Johnny Sauter finished 2nd in the standings by just one point.
+He finished third in the race but Christopher Bell, who finished runner-up, took the championship and Sauter finished second in the standings by just one point.
 Sauter opened up 2018 by winning the Daytona race for the third time in his career.
-He would subsequently win at Dover, Charlotte, Texas, Bristol, and Martinsville and finish 4th in points.
+He would subsequently win at Dover, Charlotte, Texas, Bristol, and Martinsville and finish fourth in points.